One of Apple’s most relevant feature introductions in these days and times is the Handwashing app on the Apple Watch.

 It listens for the sounds of water running in combination with hand and arm motions that indicate you are rubbing your hands together.

-How to enable or disable Handwashing feature on your Apple Watch
+How to enable or disable the Handwashing feature on your Apple Watch

 You can turn on (or off) the Apple Hand Washing feature via your Apple Watch settings app or your iPhone’s Watch app with watchOS 7 and above and Apple Watch Series 4 and above.